jubalh/gblog/Readme.md

 For now, I don't really see a necessity for that.
 Just enjoy them as they are.

 If you are not used to Github (or to text files ;) ), don't get scared off by this.
-Calm down, an read.
+Calm down, and read.

 ## Articles ##